gina-alaska/ndvi-metrics/moving-average-threshold/ndvi_metrics_readme.txt

   ndvi files comes from EMODIS website. download them and store them in ~/nps/cesu/modis_ndvi_250m/TERRA.
 They are zip files.

-  The scripts to unzip them and rename them are:
+  The scripts to unzip them is:

   unzip_ndvi_v2.bash